 Men turning into women report instant degradation of their public status – noted immediately after their conversions.
 And vice-versa.
 Women who transition to look like men, note more respect and feel their importance blossom.
 Life is different from what we’ve been lead to believe- and there is yet much to be learned.

 However, it would seem that so much creativity isn’t always a good thing – at least not an endless production of needs no one knew they had- considering Nature and her trash problems.
-The world is getting swamped with it.
+The world is getting swamped by wants undeserved.

 Perhaps as a culture, let’s begin to accept once again, the need to sustain the Earth’s organism just like those who have lived with chronic droughts and peril.

 [Ironically, by driving male homosexuality underground, the church (and apparently the British Empire with its intentional polarization of the cultures it wished to dominate) has created more of it.
-There is biological basis for the phenotype of early onset homosexuality with olfactory gene variants-some gay men don’t smell female sex ‘pheromone’ or whatever the chemical signatures turn out to be.
-Creating more children with these variants, perhaps is enhanced with our stew of inflammatory signals from lifestyle chemicals.
+There is biological basis for the phenotype of early onset homosexuality with olfactory gene variants (at least!) -some gay men don’t smell female sex ‘pheromone’ or whatever the chemical signatures turn out to be.
+Creating more children with these variants, which fake marriages have forced.
+Is this loss sensitivity also enhanced by our stew of inflammatory signals and lifestyle chemicals?

 It is very wise to recognize love in it’s many forms without judgment.
 I understand this is a very delicate subject and dear to many hearts.
 May blessings and joy accompany all in this life now.